PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/add-edit-contacts.md

  5) Shop association

 The shop association block is displayed when the multistore is enabled and if several shops are configured.
 This field is mandatory.
+If none of the shops are selected, does not save the the contact, shows the message: "The "Shop association" field is required."

 :point_right: See the [specs of the shop association block](../../../multistoregeneralspecs.md#shop-association-block)